 By seeing the figures, three things become clear:

 1. Too many people are silent.
 By not voting we leave other people to choose the government.
-A government knows it doesn't need to listen to those who don't vote.
+Governments know they don't need to listen to people who don't vote.

 2. If some of the non-voters vote… anything becomes possible.
 With those votes, independent-minded candidates and the smaller parties can win seats and gain influence.